Arts Management Program

 Introduction to Arts Management

-About the Instructor Regina Chavez, Executive Director of Creative Albuquerque Regina Chavez teaches FA250 Introduction to Arts Management.
-Well known in Albuquerque’s arts, culture, and economic development scene, Ms. Chavez brings to her teaching twenty years of experience in non-profit and public arts practice through education, advocacy, leadership, and policy.
-She draws from her extensive professional arts contacts to provide a rich visiting speakers series—real people from real arts organizations—that connects the curriculum to the NM creative economy.
+About the Instructor -- Regina Chavez teaches Introduction to Arts Management and other courses in the Arts Management Program.
+She is well known in Albuquerque’s arts, culture, and economic development scene and brings to her teaching twenty plus years of experience in non-profit, for-profit, and arts administration practice through education, advocacy, leadership, and policy.
+In addition to building solid arts management skills for her students, she draws from her extensive professional arts contacts to provide a rich visiting speakers series—real people from real arts organizations—that connects the curriculum to the NM creative economy.

 To find out more about Arts Management courses, please visit artsmanagement.unm.edu/current-course-list/